Dance Courses and Schedule

 ARTD B231 Ballet: Intermediate Technique

-Intermediate level dance technique courses focus on expanding the movement vocabulary, on introducing movement phrases that are increasingly complex and rigorous, and on directing attention to dynamics and spatial ideas.
+ntermediate level dance technique courses focus on expanding the movement vocabulary, on introducing movement phrases that are increasingly complex and rigorous, and on directing attention to dynamics and spatial ideas.
 Students will be evaluated on their openness and commitment to the learning process, increased understanding of the technique, and demonstration in class of their technical and stylistic progress and accomplishment.
 Preparation: three semesters of beginning level ballet, or its equivalent, or permission of the instructor.
-First-semester first year students must take a placement class during customs week.

 Course does not meet an Approach